JackGreenaway/Rgram/README.md

 # Rgram

 Rgram is a Python library for performing regression analysis and visualisation.
-It provides tools for creating regression grams (rgrams) and performing kernel smoothing using Polars, a high-performance DataFrame library.
+It provides tools for creating regressograms (rgrams) and performing kernel smoothing using Polars, a high-performance DataFrame library.
 The library is designed to simplify data analysis workflows and is compatible with `uv` for dependency management.

 Notes on regressograms can be found in section 4.4 of `García-Portugués, E. (2023).
 Notes for nonparametric statistics.
 Carlos III University of Madrid: Madrid, Spain.`